jdev42092/big-data-spring2018/week-04/WS03_APIs_Data_Scraping.md

 )
 ```

 This function will run as is, allowing you to download Tweets to a `.json` file---give it a go!
+Once it's downloaded, we can take a quick look at it using a JSON Viewer.
 However, we might also want to download it into a more Python-legible format so that we can manipulate it and analyze it.

 ## Parsing Our Tweets